sbalsam/CardinalityEstimation/README.md

 I want to give an overview of different solutions for the Count Distinct Problem.
 I will follow the development from the first algorithm by Flajolet and Martin, to the HyperLogLog algorithm and further optimizations to the Extended HyperLogLog algorithm.
-All of then increase the estimation quality while at the same time decrease the memory consumption.
+All of them increase the estimation quality while at the same time lower the memory consumption.

 The project consists of three parts: